mrterranova/Nicecity_App/README.md

 # NiceCity

+Here at NiceCity we encourage local volunteer services.
+No matter what community you are in, just login in and see who is posting a volunteer service or create your own post.
+You can also blog about the service in the blog section to allow other volunteers to know which events they should look out for in the future!

 ======= Become a part of Nicecity here: https://nicecity-project-app.herokuapp.com/login

 :city_sunrise: Grow your community by participating in local projects or give back to the community by creating your own project!
 NiceCity is the perfect way to create a Nicer City!